 Revision A

 Description Initial Design

 Remarks Instruments Test at 1 year intervals

-Mark As Checked Mark As Approved Update Cancel

-These two additional buttons can be used to check and/or approve revisions.
+These two additional buttons are used to check and to approve revisions.
 As with the creation of revisions the names of the checker and approver will be automatically populated based on the name of the user who clicks the checked / approved button.
-After a revision has been checked or approved, the name of the user(s) will appear in the revisions grid view.
+After a revision has been checked or approved, the name of the user(s) who performed the corresponding action will appear in the Revisions Grid View.